oneops/oneops-training/includes/user-1-beginner.md

 - and other teachers or helpers
 - tech background (developer, ops, ...)
 - maybe show yourself via video for a bit
-- keep it short
+- keep it short!

 ## Planned Class Structure

-In this class we are going to:

-- Learn by doing
+- Learn by example usage
-- Talk "Theory" only as-needed
+- Talk _theory_ only as needed
 - Emphasize demos over talk

 ## Please Interrupt Me

-..., if you have questions. <!-- .element: class="fragment" -->

 - Speak up <!-- .element: class="fragment" -->
 - Ask on chat <!-- .element: class="fragment" -->